-The average Idaho Power customer is without power for less than two hours a year.
+The average Idaho Power customer is without power for fewer than two hours a year.
 But sometimes, like in the case of extreme winter weather, outages can last for hours or even days.
 We want to make sure our customers are ready for any outage, short or long.

 What you can do now to prepare:

 - Sign up to receive alerts of outages at your residence through My Account.

 - Learn how to manually open security gates and garage doors.

 - Plan ahead and gather a kit containing the following items to have on hand in case of an outage:

 - Non-perishable food (canned goods, crackers, etc.)

 - Baby food or formula and diapers, if needed

 - Pet food, if needed

 - Battery or solar-powered chargers for your devices